-Is it true that the medieval knights put on their wives a belt of fidelity before leaving for war?
+Is it true that medieval knights put chastity belts on their wives before leaving for war?

-According to a common conviction, in the Middle Ages a device appeared that helped a jealous husband to leave his wife for a long time and not fear betrayal.
+According to popular belief, in the Middle Ages a device appeared that helped a jealous husband leave his wife for a long time and not fear betrayal.
 We checked whether this opinion corresponds to modern historical research.

-Materials about how “terrible” by today's standards the devices were used by medieval men who did not trust their wives, you can find, for example, on the women's portal WDay.ru, site Fishki.net, in the cognitive magazine "School of Life" And on Pikabu.
+Materials about what “terrible” devices by today’s standards were used by medieval men who did not trust their wives can be found, for example, on the women’s portal Wday.ru, website Fishki.net, in educational magazine "School of Life" and on Pikabu.

-The earliest of the known images of the belt of fidelity dates back to the beginning of the 15th century.
-In 1405, Konrad Kiser in the treatise Bellifortis introduced Readers drawing with the signature: "These are the hard iron trousers of Florentine women who were closed in front."
-The author did not give more detailed information about this device, and its very description in the text was strange - Bellifortis is dedicated to military affairs, but not issues related to family or sexual life.
-Popularizer of science of Massimo polydo Turns Attention to the fact that the mention of the fidelity belt in Kizer is satirical: “Even if this device really existed in the 15th century, it was definitely quite rare.”
-He also emphasizes that not a single copy of such a belt has reached this day.
+The earliest known depiction of a chastity belt dates back to the early 15th century.
+In 1405, Conrad Kieser in his treatise Bellifortis presented readers a drawing with the caption: “These are the hard iron trousers of Florentine women that closed in the front.”
+The author did not provide more detailed information about this device, and its very description in the text was strange - Bellifortis is dedicated to military affairs, but not to issues related to family or sexual life.
+Science popularizer Massimo Polidoro draws note that Kieser's reference to the chastity belt is satirical: "Even if this device did exist in the 15th century, it was certainly quite rare."
+He also emphasizes that not a single example of such a belt has survived to this day.

-More professional images of girls who put on a belt of fidelity began to appear in the 16th century.
-For example, on Hans Behama engraving, it depicts a woman in the company of two men who give her money.
-Obviously, the heroine of the image is a prostitute, so the belt here plays the role of a “professional tool” rather than a symbol of fidelity (not to mention the fact that the artist could portray him as a metaphor, not a real object).
-Another example is the drawing of Henry Virrich, on which the girl lying on the bed is dressed in a belt of fidelity and gives the key to the man standing nearby (probably her husband).
-True, another man with a different key is depicted in the shadow, and on the first hat of the first we see the donkey ears - a symbol of deception and betrayal.
-So this image, obviously, is satirical.
+More professional images of girls wearing chastity belts began to appear in the 16th century.
+For example, an engraving by Hans Beham depicts a woman in the company of two men who give her money.
+Obviously, the heroine of the image is a prostitute, so the belt here plays the role of a “professional tool” rather than a symbol of fidelity (not to mention the fact that the artist could depict it as a metaphor rather than an actual object).
+Another example is a drawing by Heinrich Virrich, in which a girl lying on a bed is wearing a chastity belt and gives the key to a man standing next to her (probably her husband).
+True, another man is depicted in the shadow with a different key, and on the first one’s hat we see donkey ears - a symbol of deception and betrayal.
+So this image is obviously satirical.

-The oldest of the surviving belts of fidelity date back to an even later period - XVIII and even XIX centuries.
-Experts of the British Museum Report: “Probably, the vast majority of examples now known were made in the XVIII and XIX centuries as a curiosity for lustful or a joke for tasteless.”
-Not so long ago, these belts were still exhibited as artifacts, if not the Middle Ages, then the Renaissance era, but later the museums adjusted their descriptions.
-The curators of the British Museum also pay attention to the fact that similar fakes can be found in other museums of Great Britain and Italy.
+The oldest surviving chastity belts date back to an even later period - the 18th and even 19th centuries.
+British Museum experts report: “Probably the vast majority of examples now known were manufactured in the 18th and 19th centuries as a curiosity for the lascivious or a joke for the tasteless.”
+Not so long ago, these belts were still exhibited as artifacts, if not of the Middle Ages, then of the Renaissance, but later museums corrected their descriptions.
+Curators at the British Museum also point out that similar forgeries can be found in other museums in Great Britain and Italy.

-Historian Albrecht Classen devoted to the myth of "medieval" belts of fidelity a separate book.
-In it, he claims that the use of these devices in the Middle Ages is “extremely unlikely”, because there are no corresponding historical evidence, and the very use of the belt for a long time, coupled with the underdevelopment of medieval medicine, would certainly lead to women's health problems.
-This did not interfere with a bike about fidelity belts become Popular in the time of the Renaissance due to the “perverted nature” of the very idea and its connection with “sexuality, gender relations and the structure of power in the family”.
+Historian Albrecht Klassen devoted a separate section to the myth of “medieval” chastity belts. book.
+In it, he argues that the use of these devices in the Middle Ages is “extremely unlikely” because there is no relevant historical evidence left, and the very use of the belt for a long time, coupled with the underdevelopment of medieval medicine, would certainly have led to health problems for women.
+This didn't stop the story about chastity belts become already popular during the Renaissance due to the "perverse nature" of the idea itself and its connection to "sexuality, gender relations and the power structure of the family."

-Supports His colleague Sarah Bond from the University of Aiova.
-In her opinion, an object that did not exist in reality in the eyes of historians of the 18th and 19th centuries became a symbol of the superiority of civilization over the "dark centuries."
-Bond, specializing in ancient history, cites an example of ancient Rome, where the brides wore a shut -made belt that her husband later untied, but there were no castles on this subject and he was symbolic in nature.
-Mentioning the loan belts in the now common sense up to the drawing of the beginning of the 15th century.
-Modern scientists They think metaphorical.
+Supports his colleague Sarah Bond from the University of Iowa.
+In her opinion, an object that did not exist in reality in the eyes of historians of the 18th and 19th centuries became a symbol of the superiority of civilization over the “dark ages.”
+Bond, who specializes in ancient history, cites the example of ancient Rome, where brides wore a laced belt that was later undone by the husband, but the garment did not have any locks and was symbolic.
+Mentions of chastity belts in the now common sense up to the drawing of the early 15th century by modern scientists think metaphorical.

 Фейк